Joseph Lister: University

-In 1844, just before Listers seventeenth birthday, he moved to an apartment at 28 London Road that he shared with Edward Palmer, who was also a Quaker.
-Between 1844 and 1845, Lister continued his pre-matriculation studies, on Greek, Latin and natural philosophy.
+In 1844, just before Lister's seventeenth birthday, he moved to an apartment at 28 London Road that he shared with Edward Palmer, also a Quaker.
+Between 1844 and 1845, Lister continued his pre-matriculation studies, in Greek, Latin and natural philosophy.
 In the Latin and Greek classes, he won a "Certificate of Honour".
 For the experimental natural philosophy class, Lister won first prize and was awarded a copy of Charles Hutton's "Recreations in Mathematics and Natural Philosophy".

 Although his father wanted him to continue his general education, the university had demanded since 1837, that each student obtain a Bachelor of Arts (BA) degree before commencing medical training.
 Lister matriculated in August 1845, initially studying for a BA in classics.
 Between 1845 and 1846, Lister studied the mathematics of natural philosophy, mathematics and Greek earning a "Certificate of Honour" in each class.
 Between 1846 and 1847, Lister studied both anatomy and atomic theory (chemistry) and won a prize for his essay.
 On 21 December 1846, Lister and Palmer attended Robert Liston's famous operation where ether was applied by Lister's classmate, William Squire to anaesthetise a patient for the first time.
-On 23 December 1847, Lister and Palmer moved to 2 Bedford place and were joined by John Hodgkin, the nephew of Thomas Hodgkin who discovered Hodgkin lymphoma.
-Lister and Hodgkin had been school friends beforehand.
+On 23 December 1847, Lister and Palmer moved to 2 Bedford Place and were joined by John Hodgkin, the nephew of Thomas Hodgkin who discovered Hodgkin lymphoma.
+Lister and Hodgkin had been school friends.

 In December 1847, Lister graduated with a degree of Bachelor of Arts 1st division, with a distinction in classics and botany.
 While he was studying, Lister suffered from a mild bout of smallpox, a year after his elder brother died of the disease.
 The bereavement combined with the stress of his classes led to a nervous breakdown in March 1848.
+Lister's nephew Godlee used the term to describe the situation and is perhaps indicative that adolescence was just as difficult in 1847, as it is now.
 Lister decided to take a long holiday to recuperate and this delayed the start of his studies.
-In late April 1848, Lister visited the Isle of Man with Hodgkin and by 7 June 1848 he was visiting Ilfracombe.
-At the end of June, Lister accepted an invitation to stay in home of Thoman Pim, a Dublin Quaker.
+In late April 1848, Lister visited the Isle of Man with Hodgkin and by 7 June 1848, he was visiting Ilfracombe.
+At the end of June, Lister accepted an invitation to stay in the home of Thoman Pim, a Dublin Quaker.
 Using it as his base, Lister travelled throughout Ireland.
-On the 1st July 1848, Lister received a letter full of warmth and love from his father where his last meeting was "...sunshine after a refreshing shower, following a time of cloud" and advised him to "cherish a pious cheerful spirit, open to see and to enjoy the bounties and the beauties spread around us :—not to give way to turning thy thoughts upon thyself nor even at present to dwell long on serious things".
-From 22 July 1848, for almost a year, the record is blank.
+On 1 July 1848, Lister received a letter full of warmth and love from his father where his last meeting was "...sunshine after a refreshing shower, following a time of cloud" and advised him to "cherish a pious cheerful spirit, open to see and to enjoy the bounties and the beauties spread around us :—not to give way to turning thy thoughts upon thyself nor even at present to dwell long on serious things".
+From 22 July 1848, for more than a year, the record is blank.